dalexisv83/et/readme.md

   - Filtered programs with basic data
   - Modal program drilldown with more in-depth data
   - Link to PDF of yearly series info
+  - Date inputs use [Modernizr] to check for native feature and falls back on [jQuery UI Datepicker] when necessary
+  - Date range filter uses [Moment.js] for date comparison

 ## Partials

 ### Playing This Month (playing.htm)

   - Program listing with basic data filtered by premium and programming type (set via route) displayed as a vertical carousel
+  - Carousel uses [Cycle2] library

 ### Selling Points (selling.htm)